Neisi/ha-price-timeline-card/README.md

 #  <img src="./assets/icon_optimized.png" width="40" height="40"> HA Price Timeline Card

-A custom Home Assistant Lovelace card that visualizes **hourly energy prices** or **15-minutes energy prices** on a timeline or circle.
+A custom Home Assistant Lovelace card that visualizes **hourly energy prices** or **15-minutes energy prices** on a timeline , circle or graph.
 Prices are color-coded in relation to the daily average, so you can quickly spot cheap and expensive hours or slots.
-Supports multiple languages and two different modes and dark&light theme or default theme colors of your current theme
+Supports multiple languages and three different modes and dark&light theme or default theme colors of your current theme

 ---

 ## 🚀 Features
 Inspired by Tibber, this custom card visualizes **hourly energy prices** on a timeline or circle.

-- 📊 Timeline view or circle of today's hourly or 15-minutes electricity prices
+- 📊 Timeline view , circle view or graph view of today's hourly or 15-minutes electricity prices
 - 🎨 Color coding above/below daily average
 - ⏰ Current time highlighted
 - 🌍 Multi-language support
 - ⚡ Simple configuration
-- 🔄 Double-click to toggle today / tomorrow
+- 🔄 toggle today / tomorrow

 ### Timeline mode: